seb-oss/openbanking/postman/README.md

 ### Decoupled Authorization

-1. Initiate authorization request [Send], start_mode can be "ast" or "qr". you will get "auth_req_id" as a successful response.
+1. Initiate authorization request [Send], no need to change any values.
+This step returns an authorization registration id: auth_req_id.
+You can change the preferred start_mode to "qr", where ast returns an autostarttoken (for users with Bank ID on the same device) and qr returns a qr code string.
   ```
     {
       "client_id": "{{clientId}}",